-This slowed-paced course is designed for students to enhance their Algebra skills.
-Students will extend their understanding of the real number system to the complex number system.
-The course material includes functions, transformation geometry, sequences and series, probability, and statistics.
+This slower-paced course is designed for students to enhance the skills learned in Algebra I and Geometry.
+Students will extend their understanding of the real number system to the complex number system, as well as detailing functions, transformation geometry, trigonometry, probability, and statistics.
+Students may (but are not required to) challenge the Algebra II (Common Core) Regents exam in June.
+This course includes a lab component.
+Prerequisite: Department recommendation

-Algebra IIA / Lab
+Algebra II / Lab